 Getting Started

-Both plans include the same features and data access: weekly updates, complete RxNorm mappings, rich drug knowledge graphs, and direct access to data marts hosted on AWS S3.
-The only difference is how you're billed.
+Basic: $5,500/year — Get access to comprehensive drug data marts with weekly updates, complete RxNorm mappings, rich drug knowledge graphs, and direct access to data marts hosted on AWS S3.
+Includes packages, drugs, ingredients, excipients, synonyms, and ATC classification.

 - AWS S3 Access Credentials - Access key ID and secret access key